jetstack/finops-stack/README.md

 1. **Raise an Issue**: Before starting work, check for existing issues.
 If none exist, raise a new one to discuss your idea.
 2. **Follow Templates**: Use the provided issue and pull request templates to ensure your contribution is well-documented and easy to review.
-3. **Suffix "Chart" for Chart Updates**: If your contribution involves changes to the Helm chart, please suffix the title of your issue or pull request with "Chart" to help us identify it quickly.
+3. **Suffix "Chart" for Chart Updates**: If your contribution involves changes to the Helm charts, please suffix the title of your issue or pull request with "Chart" to help us identify it quickly.

 ## License